Dunit05/Programming-Workshops-I-CSCI-1060U-Lecture-Notes/README.md

 - [C++ Reference](http://www.cplusplus.com/reference/)
 - [C++ cstdio](https://cplusplus.com/reference/cstdio/printf/)

+### Format Specifiers

+%d or %i Either can represent an integer
+%c A character
+%f A floating point number
+%e A large floating point number in scientific notation
+%% This prints an actual percent sign, in case you need one

 ## Folder Structure

 The workspace contains folders labeled by `date (name)` by default, where: